 After having a hand in both goals as the Baggies won 2-1 at Spurs on his debut, Cunningham continued his rapid rise when scoring his first goal for the team (Bryan Robson got the other three) in a 4-0 hammering of an Ipswich Town team who would have gone top of the table had they won.

 Laurie continued his blistering start for his new team when scoring the opener in a 1-1 draw with Newcastle in West Brom’s next match and it was no surprise to see him called up by England for their Under-21 friendly against Scotland in late April.

 With his parents among the 8,934 crowd at Bramall Lane, Laurie celebrated becoming the first black player to represent England at such a high level by scoring the only goal of the game, heading home a Peter Barnes corner.

 Watching England manager Don Revie was impressed: “Cunningham is an exciting player”, he said.
 “He is good in tight situations, and he has excellent control.
 The lad did well”.
 Laurie remained ever-present in the Under-21 team over the next year

 West Brom finished the season in an impressive 7th place but after numerous clashes with the board, volatile manager Giles left in the summer of 1977.

-With Baggies teammate Cyrille Regis
+With Baggies teammate and close friend Cyrille Regis

 After numerous clashes with the board, Giles resigned from his position as player-manager in August 1977.
 The Baggies appointed Ronnie Allen as Giles’s replacement but after just six months in the job the club’s former star centre-forward was lured away to Saudi Arabia, accepting a £100,000 offer to manage the national team.
 Skipper John Wile then took the helm for four matches as the club sifted through the various applicants.